liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 ### attestation

 The attestation is a CMS detached signature in the SignedData format as defined in {{RFC5485}}.
 Each AS listed in the asList signs an individual digital signature of the message digest, and one AS aggregates all individual signatures into a global signature, referred to as the attestation.

+# Signed MoasGroup Issuance

+The process of issuing a Signed MOAS Group begins with the prefix owner authorizing a prefix to an AS (referred to as the authorized AS) via a ROA.
+The authorized AS then initiates the creation of the Signed MOAS Group object, selects a digest algorithm, and calculates the digest of the Signed MOAS Group object.
+This Signed MOAS Group object is shared with other ASes listed in the object.
+Each listed AS signs the Signed MOAS Group digest using its private key and returns the signature to the authorized AS.
+Upon receiving and verifying all individual signatures, the authorized AS aggregates them into a global signature, which is attached to the Signed MOAS Group object.
+Finally, the prefix owner or the authorized AS MAY verify the Signed MOAS Group and upload it to the RPKI repositories for validation and distribution.

 # Signed MoasGroup Validation